cronvel/freedesktop-notifications/documentation.md

 the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.

-Having a button triggering action callback **MUST** imply a timeout callback mechanism...
-Sadly nothing changed for years in the spec.

-Also there no signal/event telling when a notification is actually displayed on screen, so there is no mechanism to know if the notification is displayed or queued.
+Also there no signal/event telling when a notification is actually displayed on screen, so there is no mechanism to know if the notification is displayed or is still queued.

 So you should be aware that: